vibbits/nis2pyr/README.md

 pip install nis2pyr
 ```

-This installs the nis2pyr Python package which provides a simple function to convert ND2 files to OME TIFF.
+This installs the nis2pyr Python package which provides an easy to use function to convert ND2 files to OME TIFF.
 It also installs the `nis2pyr` program to convert ND2 files to OME TIFF from the command line.

 ## Using nis2pyr in a Python program